Ileostomy Reversal Timeline: How Long Did You Wait?

 Reply to warrior

-Just pain and still having inflammation they had me on IV steroids in the hospital when I was admitted, and did multiple CT scans and they showed on the first scan it was almost completely healed a couple weeks later it showed mild inflammation was back, and my local ED didn't tell me but I found out from my GI in a different city that one of my earlier CT scans showed I had a kidney stone, but they never told me that at the ED and just discharged me that time.
+Just pain and still having inflammation.
+They had me on IV steroids in the hospital when I was admitted and did multiple CT scans.
+They showed on the first scan it was almost completely healed.
+A couple of weeks later, it showed mild inflammation was back.
+My local ED didn't tell me, but I found out from my GI in a different city that one of my earlier CT scans showed I had a kidney stone.
+They never told me that at the ED and just discharged me that time.

 warrior